KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 ![My_logo](/assets/images/gradient3.png)

 Key Learnings and Future Considerations
-These experiments highlight that learning_rate and iteration number are critical hyperparameters.
-Their optimal values are dataset-dependent, emphasizing the challenge of tuning and the importance of data preprocessing (like scaling) for algorithm applicability.
+These experiments highlight that learning rate and iteration number are critical hyperparameters.
+Their optimal values are dataset-dependent, emphasising the challenge of tuning and the importance of data preprocessing (like scaling) for algorithm applicability.
 Effective ML requires balancing these factors to ensure efficient and accurate model learning.
 Future work could explore the impact of scaling on optimal parameters with more complex datasets.

 ## Task 7 - CNN model activity